CSS-Tricks/serverless/src/content/hosting/vercel.md

 logo: vercel.svg
 ---

-Vercel is a platform that enables users to develop, preview, and ship Jamstack sites.
+Vercel is a platform that enables users to develop, preview, and ship JAMstack sites.